 1-2PM: Worldbuilding Without Harm

 When you’re building worlds in SF/F, you must think about power structures and dynamics, races, cultures, hierarchies, access and control to resources, and societal roles, among other things.
 So how do you go about building your fictional world without causing harm to real-life groups of people?
-We will discuss with authors Eva Vanrell and Alex Jennings.
+We will discuss with author Eva Vanrell.

 Author.
 Attorney.
 New Orleanian.
 Lover of Cherry Ring Pops.
 Confirmed Japanophile.
 Dreamer.
 Sometimes obsessive.
 Blunt to a fault.
 Wishful Thinker.
 Tea and Anime Compulsive.
 Diehard.
 In 2011, Eva Vanrell took a blind leap of faith to pursue what she loved most.
 The result of that journey is the novel The Butterfly Crest.
 Eva lives in NOLA with her husband, two cats, and a Japanese maple.